Landtag of Hesse: Constitutional convention

-1st Legislative period (1946 through 1950)
+1st legislative period (1946 through 1950)

 The first regular election on 1 December 1946 was also won by the SPD.

-A grand coalition of SPD and CDU decided on electing Christian Stock (SPD) as first free elected Minister-President of Hesse after World War II.
+A grand coalition of SPD and CDU elected Christian Stock (SPD) the first freely elected Minister-President of Hesse after World War II.

-2nd Legislative period (1950 through 1954)
+2nd legislative period (1950 through 1954)

 The second election on 19 November 1950 inaugurated the 37-year period of the so-called "red Hesse".
 The SPD achieved majority and the CDU, the former partner in the grand coalition, lost close to 60% of their seats.
-Until 1987, all governments of Hesse have been headed by SPD politicians.
+Until 1987, all governments of Hesse were headed by SPD politicians.

-On 14 December 1950 the former Minister of Justice, Georg August Zinn (SPD) was elected as Minister-President of Hesse.
+On 14 December 1950 the former Minister of Justice, Georg August Zinn (SPD), was elected as Minister-President of Hesse.
 Zinn was re-elected 4 times and was Minister-President until 3 October 1969.

-3rd Legislative period (1954 through 1958)
+3rd legislative period (1954 through 1958)

-Even if the SPD lost the absolute majority in the third election on 28 November 1953, it managed to agree on a coalition with the "All-German Bloc/League of Expellees and Deprived of Rights" a party representing the victims of the Expulsion of Germans after World War II.
+The SPD lost its absolute majority in the third election on 28 November 1953, but governed in a coalition with the "All-German Bloc/League of Expellees and Deprived of Rights", a party representing the victims of the post-war expulsion of Germans.

-4th Legislative period (1958 through 1962)
+4th legislative period (1958 through 1962)

-The fourth election of 23 November 1958 perpetuated the previous coalition.
+The fourth election of 23 November 1958 resulted in the continuation of the previous coalition.